JoaoCostaIFG/tvvs/assignments/2_black_box_testing/2_report.md

 **Function**: `public void adjustSecondsToday(int secondsToday)` in `Project.java` line 192.

-**Reason for selection:** Throughout the usage of the application, the user will frequently set the time a task has taken to accomplish.
+**Reason for selection**: Throughout the usage of the application, the user will frequently set the time a task has taken to accomplish.
 This is an important feature that this functions is part of.

-**Function's purpose:** This function receives a integer representing the number of seconds that took complete a task.
-Then, the function updates the number of seconds spent on the task today and overall.
+**Function's purpose:** This function receives an integer representing the number of seconds that it took to complete a task.
+Then, the function updates the number of seconds spent today on the task and overall.

 ### Steps

 1. Identify the parameters:
-    - int representing the number of seconds
+    - Integer representing the number of seconds.
 2. Characteristics of the parameters
     - The integer should represent a positive number between 0 and infinite.
 3. Add constraints